Written by James C. DeLong

 Few people who saw the Massillon Washington High School Tigers play at old Massillon Field in the mid-thirties will ever forget the herculean feats of fullback Bob Glass.

 Standing about 5’-10” and weighing around 200 pounds, Glass was a rare combination of speed and power.
-Equally adept at smashing the middle of the line, running slants or streaking around the end, Massillon foes for three years were always confronted with the difficult task of
+Equally adept at smashing the middle of the line, running slants or streaking around the end, Massillon foes for three years were always confronted with the difficult task of setting up a defense that would hold Glass in check.
+Unquestionably, Glass was one of the best ball carriers in Ohio scholastic history.

 In addition to his superb ball carrying ability, Glass performed the other duties of the triple threat back – passing and kicking.
 He handled all the punting, kick-offs and extra points and did an outstanding job in each department.
 His poorest specialty was as a passer, although here he was still better than average, as he did most of the throwing during the 1937 season.
 On defense, he alternated at end and halfback.